 Our non-credit professional certificate programs and professional development courses are designed to help each individual reach his/her full potential, whether new to the workforce, enhancing current career, or working to meet licensure/certification requirements.
 Courses are designed to meet industry standards and many prepare you to test for state and national certification.
-A wide array of our career training certificate courses are offered online while courses such as our Reserve Officer Training, Certified Nursing Assistant, Certified Clinical Medical Assistant, Pharmacy Technician and Phlebotomy Technician are offered in a traditional classroom setting.
+A wide array of our career training certificate courses are offered online while courses such as our Reserve Officer Training, Commercial Driver's License (CDL) Training, Certified Clinical Medical Assistant, Pharmacy Technician and Phlebotomy Technician are offered in a traditional classroom setting.